 - o Paths.
-I admit it, the various paths in ZoneMinder can be bit of a nightmare mainly because some relate to real directories and others to web paths.
+I admit it, the various paths in ZoneMinder can be bit of a nightmare.
 Make sure that they are all correct and that permissions are such that the various parts of ZoneMinder can actually run. - Missing perl modules.
 There are various perl modules used by the various scripts.
 If you get errors about missing ones, the easiest way to install them is to type the following (you will probably need to be root), perl -MCPAN -eshell this will then (eventually, after some configuration if it's your first time) present you with a prompt.
 From there you can type install module, e.g. Archive::Zip and the rest should be more or less automatic as it will chase any dependencies for you.
 There may be some initial configuration questions it might ask you on startup if you've never run it before and to speed things up I would not install a new Bundle at this point (it can end up building you a whole new perl if you're not careful) if it asks you but everything else should be quite straightforward.
-You can often also install perl modules via your ordinary package manager, e.g. yum or apt.